 The stairwell really needed some brightening and softening.

 Finally, any light fixture would have be an improvement to what we had before the renovation.

-To bring a touch of nostalgia to the space, we added an antique nickel prism glass fixture that mimics the reeded glass in our cabinet doors.
+To bring in a touch of nostalgia to the space, we added an antique nickel prism glass pendant that mimics the reeded glass in our snack bar cabinet doors.

 Remaining on our list is installing the marble mosaic backsplash.
 It isn’t anything we have done before, but I’m told it’s quite simple.
 If you have any advice, I welcome it!

 Next we will be furnishing and decorating the space.
 I have gathered a few goodies already and I’ll be updating the process as we go along.